Stars National Initiative

 Through our work we promote the voices of children and young people, seek to influence policy and practice, and undertake training and consultancy work.

-We provide a wide range of information and resources, including:
+We work as part of The Children's Society and provide a wide range of information and resources around Hidden Harm, including:

 - Our 'You are not on your own' booklet

 - Our free worksheets for children and young people

 New research report: Adfam has published Medications in Drug Treatment: Tackling the risks to children – one year on, a new research report on the risks of opioid substitution therapy (OST) medications to children.
 The report, officially launched on November 24 in the House of Lords, builds on Adfam’s previous work on this topic, looking at progress made in the last year, providing updated statistics and information, and giving recommendations to practitioners and policymakers on how to reduce risk and the incidence of these tragic occurrences.

 New resource and blog: We are pleased to offer our new resource booklet ‘Help me understand’ aimed at supporting children and young people affected by a parent or carer’s alcohol or drug treatment.
 The booklet looks at what the treatment undertaken by a parent or carer means to children and young people and how they might be feeling and experiencing it.
 Find out more about why we've launched it.